- The ESG agenda

 The off-payroll working rules do not change existing rules on expenses.
 Since April 2016, where the off-payroll working rules apply, a contractor is not entitled to claim tax relief for ordinary commuting expenses.
 This will continue to be the case.

-The off-payroll legislation does not specify a particular transmission method a client organisation or other parties should use to issue or pass on the SDS.
+The off-payroll legislation don't specify a particular transmission method a client organisation or other parties should use to issue or pass on the SDS.
 Client organisations should ensure that the worker and the party they contract with are knowingly able to receive or access the SDS.
 For example, this could be an email, a letter or provided through an online portal.

 For an SDS to be valid, the client must take reasonable care and must include the client’s status conclusion and reasons for that conclusion.
 The SDS must then also be passed directly to the worker and should be passed to the party that the client organisation contracts with in order to discharge any responsibility for accounting for any tax and NICs due.

-The off-payroll working rules do not affect the application of tax residency rules and the same considerations should be made as if the worker was engaged directly.
+The off-payroll working rules don't affect the application of tax residency rules and the same considerations should be made as if the worker was engaged directly.
 If the worker would be chargeable to UK tax or NICs if engaged directly, then the off-payroll working rules should be considered, this applies even if the work is done abroad.
 Where the worker's intermediary is registered is not relevant when deciding whether the rules can apply.

 Many organisations who engage overseas workers will already be considering residency for their employees and should be able to apply the same processes to their contingent workers.
 Where the rules do apply to an engagement, client organisations should treat them as they would any new employee by issuing a new starter checklist or taking their P45.